-At the crest of the Amazonian Andes of northern Peru, 3000 masl (9,843 fasl), is the imposing Fortress of Kuélap, built by the Chachapoyas, a pre-Inca culture that developed between 800 and 1470 A.D.
-By its location and construction, the complex was designed to defend against other peoples; nevertheless the Chachapoyas were conquered by the Incas.
+At the summit of the Amazonian Andes of northern Peru, 3,000 metres above sea level (9,843 feet), is the imposing Kuélap archaeological complex, built by the Chachapoyas, a pre-Inca civilisation that developed between 800 and 1470 A.D.
+Given its location and structure, the complex was designed to defend the Chachapoyas from other civilisations; nevertheless, the Chachapoyas were eventually conquered by the Incas.

-Amidst the green mountains, visitors can view the great, 20-meter (66 feet) high stone wall that protects the city and that begrudges only three entrances, in the form of narrow, walled alleys.
-In the interior of Kuélap, visitors may admire up to 420 circular stone houses with zigzag and rhomboid ornaments.
+Amidst the green mountains, visitors can view the great stone wall, 20 metres (66 feet) high, which protects the city and has only three entrances in the form of narrow, walled alleys.
+Inside Kuélap, visitors can admire up to 420 circular stone houses with zigzag and rhomboid decoration.

-From above, the green landscape shows how nature protected this site.
+From above, the green landscape shows how nature favoured this site.
 Reaching the archaeological complex is in itself an adventure that is well worth undertaking.

 Access by Land: Chiclayo route: Approximately 9 hours by bus.